The Employment Law Review: Bermuda

 On 30 July 2019, the Employment (Wage Commission) Act 2019 came into force, setting up a commission tasked with recommending a minimum hourly wage (a single hourly rate of gross pay) and a living wage (the amount of income necessary to afford an employee and his or her household a socially acceptable standard of living).
 Labour specialists hotly debate what effect this will have on the labour market.

 All workers in Bermuda must either be exempt from immigration control (e.g., possess Bermuda status or have some other qualifying exemption under the Bermuda Immigration and Protection Act 1956) or be in possession of a work permit from the Department of Immigration.

 Internal rules on discipline are not required by Bermuda law.
-Where disciplinary procedures exist, the SOE must contain the particulars, and where there are none, the SOE must state this.
+If disciplinary procedures exist, the SOE must contain the particulars, and if there are none, the SOE must state that fact.
 There are no other mandatory workplace 'rules' (as opposed to laws) that apply.

-However, employers will often set out their internal disciplinary procedures in the employee handbook or on the intranet.
+However, employers will often set out their internal disciplinary procedures in an employee handbook or on an intranet site.
 Employees are commonly required to sign an acknowledgment that they have read the policies and agree to comply.